-What makes this hanging bird feeder so good?
+What makes this hanging bird feeder so brilliant?

-Its diamond-shaped mesh design means that the bigger birds can’t steal all the nuts leaving your littlest winged visitors hungry.
-It has a carbon steel fitted lid and base which has been designed to let rain water drain away, while the powder-coated mesh and stainless steel handle are robust with no sharp edges.
-The whole thing is rust resistant and can be hung outside all year round.
+The sturdy bird feeder also has a carbon steel fitted lid and base which has been designed to let rainwater drain away, while the powder-coated mesh and stainless steel handle are robust with no sharp edges.
+The whole thing is rust-resistant and can be hung outside all year round.

-You should hang your Johnston & Jeff Sunflower Hearts Feeder on top of a tall thin pole that cats can’t climb, at least a couple of metres away from trees and bushes so that predators can’t hide in the hope of catching your feathered friends.
+You also want to ensure it is a couple of metres away from trees and bushes so that predators can’t hide in the hope of catching your feathered friends!

 How can I help the wild birds stay healthy?

-Make sure you clean and disinfect all your wild bird feeders regularly so the flocks of visitors stay fit and well.
-Empty away any uneaten food so it can’t accumulate at the bottom of the mesh tube.
+Make sure you clean and disinfect all your wild bird feeders regularly, so the flocks of visitors stay fit and well.
+You also want to empty away any uneaten food so it can’t accumulate at the bottom of the mesh tube.